galpin/rfactor-openmotorsport-plugin/README.txt

 A plug-in for rFactor that logs telemetry in the OpenMotorsport format.

-Includes header files from the rFactor Internals API that are copyright (c) 1996-2007 Image Space Incorporated.
+Includes header files from the rFactor Internals API that are Copyright (c) 1996-2007 Image Space Incorporated.

 rFactor-openmotorsport is available under the terms of the LGPL (see LICENSE.txt).